kd2org/karadav/README.md

 * [FUSE webdavfs](https://github.com/miquels/webdavfs) is recommended for Linux
 * davfs2 is NOT recommended: it is very slow, and it is using a local cache, meaning changing a file locally may not be synced to the server for a few minutes, leading to things getting out of sync.
 If you have to use it, at least disable locks, by setting `use_locks=0` in the config.
+* Microsoft Windows native webclient (also called 'MiniRedir') is notoriously bad.
+We tested it successfully on Windows 10, but it is recommended to use [CyberDuck](https://cyberduck.io/download/) or [WinSCP](https://winscp.net/) instead, both are free software.

 ## WOPI clients compatibility